e-zafitiana/Quantitative-Analysis-with-Python/README.md

 ## 🎯 Overview

-The course provides a practical introduction to quantitative methods for data analysis, including descriptive statistics, ANOVA, multivariate analysis, and machine learning techniques like clustering and classification.
+This repository is a Python adaptation of my Quantitative Analysis course, originally focused on R. It provides practical solutions for data analysis using Python, covering descriptive statistics, ANOVA, multivariate analysis, and machine learning techniques like clustering and classification.

 ---